Monk’s Hill Ventures and Glints on how Southeast Asian startups can cope with the region’s talent crunch – TechCrunch

 Some founders reported that executives who have worked in the American or Singaporean startup ecosystems are keener on equity options, but in general, there needs to be more startup exits in Southeast Asia for candidates to become open to equity.

-Before co-founding Monk’s Hill Ventures, Peng Ong was a venture partner at GSR Ventures in China.
+Before co-founding Monk’s Hill Ventures, Peng T. Ong was a venture partner at GSR Ventures in China.
 “In 2010, in that time frame, there were the same issues there.
 People wanted cash.
 Fast forward to three years later, when the IPOs started to happen, all that changed.
 People wanted options,” Ong told TechCrunch.
 He said that the same shift is gradually starting to happen in Southeast Asia, thanks to Sea Group and Razer’s IPOs.